-Anyone who is really passionate about ancient history knows that feeling of a subtle adrenaline rush caused by an unexpected discovery.
-I had that kind of sensation recently, seeing for the first time the so-called “Lady of the spiked throne”.
-It has been a while since I have seen something so profoundly mysterious as this set of figurines roughly dated to 3rd millennium BC Indus Valley civilization.
-While searching for more information I discovered a book by Mr. Massimo Vidale, entitled: “The lady of the spiked throne – The power of a lost ritual” (full text is available on this link)
+The “Lady of the spiked throne”.
+It has been a while since I have seen something so profoundly mysterious as this set of figurines.
+They date to the 3rd millennium BC and belong to the culture of Indus Valley civilization.
+The best source of information comes from a book by Mr. Massimo Vidale.
+The title of this book is: “The lady of the spiked throne – The power of a lost ritual“. (full text is available on this link)

 This book is pretty much the only thing you will need to read regarding the characteristics of this find.
 Mr. Vidale was commissioned by a private collector, the owner of this object, to give his opinion about its authenticity.
-He spent two days doing so and the results of this thorough analysis were published in the form of the book.
-Without getting deeper in all technicalities already mentioned there, I will summarize here the most important observations in my opinion:
+He spent two days doing so and the results of this thorough analysis resulted in the form of the book.
+Without getting deeper into all technicalities, here are the most important observations in my opinion.

 When it comes to what this object represents, Mr. Vidale is balancing between two theories, both of which he finds plausible.
-According to the first one, this is a representation of a boat that is supposed to carry a divinity trough supernatural waters.
-As an argument for this theory he points out to many similarities from cultures of Egypt and Mesopotamia, coming from the same period.
-He also points out to the fact that there are no navigable waters in the regions of Pakistan or Afghanistan where this object is presumably discovered, thus giving ground to the second theory – that the object could also represent a model of a bizarre real life chariot.
+According to the first one, this is a representation of a boat that carries a divinity trough supernatural waters.
+As an argument for this theory, he points out many similarities from the cultures of Egypt and Mesopotamia, coming from the same period.
+He also points out that there are no navigable waters in the regions of Pakistan or Afghanistan.
+This fact gave ground to the second theory – that the object may represent a model of a bizarre real-life chariot.

-He also mentions that the back handle has been worn out before it was finally buried, meaning that it was probably used in some form of rituals.
-But this is where his debate ends, and we are left with no real conclusions about the meaning behind this ritual.
+He also mentions that the back handle has been worn out before being buried.
+This probably means that this was some a cult object of some kind.
+But this is where his debate ends, without any conclusions about the meaning behind this ritual.

 I will start with the middle section, and pairs of male and female “rowers”.
-There is obviously some pattern here, as they are gender separated and sitting in alternative rows.
-Presence of male and female couples reminds me on divine couples from ancient mythologies, Enûma Eliš for example, where the primordial Gods appear as couples.
-However, due to the presence of a larger figure in the center, and the fact that male and female figurine are not in the same row, it is highly unlikely that these are divinities.
+There is obviously some pattern here, as they are gender-separated and sitting in alternative rows.
+The presence of male and female couples reminds me of divine couples from ancient mythologies.
+Take Enûma Eliš for example, where the primordial Gods appear as couples.
+However, due to the presence of a larger figure in the center, it is highly unlikely that these are divinities.
 They seem the least important in this composition, surrounded by the Goddess and her entourage.
 So what else could it be?

 This of course just my humble opinion, but they could represent a human sacrifice.
-Evidence of human sacrifice can be found in virtually all of the ancient cultures, but what is particularly interesting for our case is that quite often sacrificial victims were couples.
+Human sacrifice existed in virtually all of the ancient cultures.
+But what is particularly interesting for our case is that quite often sacrificial victims were couples.
 Livy writes about one such case in ancient Rome, 216 BC:

-In the meantime, by the direction of the Books of Fate, some unusual sacrifices were offered; amongst others a Gaulish man and woman and a Greek man and woman were buried alive in the Cattle Market, in a place walled in with stone, which even before this time had been defiled with human victims, a sacrifice wholly alien to the Roman spirit.
+By the direction of the Books of Fate, some unusual sacrifices were offered.
+Amongst others a Gaulish man and woman and a Greek man and woman were buried alive in the Cattle Market, in a place walled in with stone, which even before this time had been defiled with human victims, a sacrifice alien to the Roman spirit.
 Livy 22.57